 Clover Properties promises that your monthly rent payments are fixed throughout your rent to own term, and that your future home purchase price is also fixed.
 Their goal is for your rent credits to accumulate to 10% of the purchase price of the home to help you build a suitable down payment.
 They also do not require any upfront down payment.
 Instead, they will purchase your selected home first, and then require your down payment (option fee) within five days.

 Clover Properties operates throughout Ontario, including the GTA, London, Kitchener, Ottawa, St. Thomas, Sault Ste.
 Marie, Brockville, Kingston, Oshawa, and Niagara.

-Apex Western Home’s Vancouver Rent to Own program has properties available across Vancouver, with 3% to 5% needed as down-payment.
-There is also a $2,300 fee requires to cover legal fees, property appraisal, and an inspection.
+Apex Western Home’s Vancouver Rent-to-Own program has properties available across Vancouver and the Lower Mainland, with 3% to 5% needed as down-payment.
+There is also a $2,300 fee required to cover legal fees, property appraisal, and an inspection.
 The purchase agreement ranges from three to five years.

 GVC Property Solutions operates in Vancouver, the Lower Mainland, and the Fraser Valley of British Columbia.
 Their rent-to-own terms are usually two years.

 Home Visions Canada operates in Alberta, namely Calgary, Airdrie, Red Deer County, Lacombe, Okotoks, and Edmonton, with terms from 1 to 3 years.

 HOS Financial the largest RTO company in Canada, operates in all provinces and has been running its Rent to Own program since 2005.
 This makes HOS Financial the longest-running rent-to-own program in Canada!
 HOS has initiated 1,100 rent-to-own projects since 2005 with a 95% success rate.